arjunmehta/multiview/README.md

 ### AutoExit
 #### Option: --autoexit, -x [delay]

+By default, multiview will stay open until the user presses `q` or `ctrl+c`.

 When this option is set, multiview will automatcially exit with an error code.
 The error code is determined by the first non-zero exit code received from a spawned process.
 If all processes exit with no errors (`0`), multiview will also exit with `0`.
-This is great for testing.
+This is great for use with continuous integration systems and testing.

 Optionally provide a number (in milliseconds) for how long to wait to exit after the last process has finished.

 ### Efficient Mode
 #### Option: --efficient, -e

 By default, when the output column of a process gets filled to the bottom, all previous output is pushed up, just like you'd expect from a standard terminal.
-This is however, quite inefficient to render, though that inefficiency is generally not felt by most users.
+This is, however, quite inefficient to render, though that inefficiency is generally not felt by most users.

-However, if you are connected remotely and bandwidth is an issue, or if you are spawning processes with a lot of output that can be taxing to print to the terminal – there are multiple processes writing non-linearly to the screen after all – it is recommended you set multiview to efficient.
+However, if you are connected remotely and bandwidth is an issue, or if you are spawning processes with a lot of output that can be taxing to print to the terminal – there are multiple processes writing non-linearly to the screen after all – it is recommended you set multiview to `efficient` mode.
 This option resets the cursor at the top of the column when output reaches the bottom of the output column.

 ### Stream Instances
 #### Option: --stream, -s <stream name>

-Instead of displaying the output of spawned streams, stream instances of multiview stream the output of spawned processes to another multiview instance where they can be aggregated.
+Instead of displaying the output of spawned processes, stream instances of multiview stream the output of spawned processes to a receiving multiview instance where they can be aggregated.

 Essentially, you can create multiple stream instances of multiview, spawning multiple processes each, and have their output display on a single receiving multiview instance!!
+This is great for scalability.

 ### Channels
 #### Option: --channel, -c [channel name]